Arsenikki/MQTT-based-smart-switch/README.md

 # General
-The goal of this project is to transform a ESP8266 based smart switch from cloud based firmware to MQTT supporting firmware, that will allow local control.
-Main reasons for this is to be able to integrate it into an existing open source Home Assistant platform .
+The goal of this project is to  a ESP8266 based smart switch from cloud control to local control using MQTT.
+This ensures low latency and that data stays in the home network.

-WARNING!
+> WARNING!
 Disassembling the smart switch will probably void the warranty and never keep it connected to live voltage without enclosure.

 # Requirements
 ## Hardware: